 Applicants with a disability or illness that may affect their ability to operate a vessel should contact VicRoads as further information or testing may be required.

 Note: A licence holder must inform VicRoads if they develop any medical condition or any previously disclosed medical condition has deteriorated which might affect the safe operation of a vessel.

 Fees apply to marine licences and PWC endorsements.
-For information on current fee amounts, please contact VicRoads.
+VicRoads has information about marine licence fees.

 If you would like further information on any aspect of the marine licensing process, please telephone VicRoads on 13 11 71